-In addition, I am an accredited member of the Rocky Mountain Automotive Press group (RMAP) and the Midwest Automotive Media Association (MAMA) as a journalist.
+In addition, I am an accredited member of the Rocky Mountain Automotive Press group (RMAP), the Midwest Automotive Media Association (MAMA), and the Texas Auto Writers Association (TAWA) as a journalist.
 For a showcase of my automotive writing, visit AaronOnAutos.com.

 Websites where you’ll find me writing regularly:

 - Car News Cafe – A new look at automotive news, this site was co-founded by myself and a couple of other car writers with a less traditional perspective on automotive journalism.

 - Aaron On Autos – My own website as a sort of revolving portfolio of the automotive coverage I do.
 With accompanying video channel here.